Many classes require seating charts with pictures. Students must sign the seating chart in the classroom as instructed by the faculty member.

 V. Non-Villanova Individuals or Organizations

 All student organizations must be approved by the Law School Administration and the Student Bar Association.
-A list of recognized SBA-funded student organizations is available with the SBA and the Director of Student Affairs.
+A list of recognized SBA-funded student organizations is available on the Law School's website.
 All SBA student organizations must file a Student Organization Recognition Form (SORF) by the September deadline to be on active status for the academic year.
 Only recognized student organizations may sponsor events, reserve rooms, table in the Law School building, and publish notices in the official weekly announcements email.
 Each organization is assigned a storage space in the Student Organization Room and an e-mail account.
 Membership must be open to all in the Villanova Law community.
 Recognition will be denied to any organization that selects its membership on the basis of race, color, age, sex, religion or creed, national/ethnic origin, veteran status, sexual orientation, gender (including identity and expression), or disability.
 Groups must comply with SBA budget guidelines and Law School and University policies and regulations.

 Villanova University, in accordance with the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended, has adopted this Student Records Policy to address the following issues with respect to education records: (1) disclosure of directory information; (2) confidentiality of personally identifiable information; and (3) student rights to inspect, review and seek amendment of their records.
 In general, education records are defined as records maintained in any form by the University that are directly related to a student.
 Click to access the full policy.